encore428/minesweeper/README.md

         for each_slate in curSlate.neighborhood:
             each_slate.intelInc()
 ```
-Note that the neighbor notified of addition of mines in its neighborhood, does not know which of its neighbor actually
+Note that the neighbor notified of addition of mines in its neighborhood, does not know which of its neighbors actually
 is informing it.